pranavpr/cardinfo.github.io/_posts/2019-09-16-hdfc-bank-regalia-credit-card-review.md

 Regalia is a premium credit card and hence eligibility criteria is also suited for premium segment.

 - Age: 21 to 60 Years for salaried, 21 to 65 Years for self employed
 - Salaried: Net Monthly Income > Rs.
-1.2 Lakhs per month
+70,000 per month
 - Self Employed: ITR > Rs.
-12 Lakhs per annum
+8.4 Lakhs per annum

 HDFC is very strict about the eligibility criteria for issuing new cards.
 However, the exceptions can be made based on your relationship with bank.